- Home

 Injured at Work?
 You Don’t Have to Face the Aftermath Alone

 The first days after a workplace injury are often confusing.
-You might be worried about reporting the accident, scared of losing your job, or unsure which doctor to see.
-At the same time, the choices you make early on can affect your entire workers’ comp claim.
+You may be worried about reporting the accident, losing your job, or not knowing which doctor to see.
+The choices you make early on can affect your entire claim.

-- Straightforward explanations of your rights and options
+- Clear explanations of your rights and options

-- Direct communication with the insurance carrier on your behalf
+- Communication with the insurance carrier when problems begin

-- Honest case evaluations, including the strengths and risks of your claim
+- A realistic view of the strengths and risks of the claim

 Posted on Candise TannerTrustindex verifies that the original source of the review is Google.
 Saw Mr. Gregory on a vehicle accident my daughter was involved in.
 He explained all of her options and was very professional and friendly.Posted on Heather TidwellTrustindex verifies that the original source of the review is Google.
 Stan and his team are the absolute best!!!
 From start to finish you know you are in capable and competent hands.
 They will walk you through the entire process and make sure you know what's going on with your case every single step of the way.
 Professional and caring is a hard combo to come by when dealing with the legal system but Stan and his team have mastered it.
 In the hardest moments of your life when everything goes sideways or even upside down these people will be there to offer you the absolute best in support and protection during unsure and scary circumstances.
 They are family and have gotten us through our darkest days.Posted on John PhileTrustindex verifies that the original source of the review is Google.
 I had a phenomenal experience hiring Stan as counselor.
 He treats people with respect, communicates well, listens, but is still extremely confident in his approach.
 I hope I never have to hire him again, but if I needed to I wouldn't hesitate.Posted on christina krajcsovicsTrustindex verifies that the original source of the review is Google.
 Very knowledgeable and professional!
 Stan was my husband's attorney and we highly recommend him!Posted on Kristi CaesarTrustindex verifies that the original source of the review is Google.
 Simple the Best!!!!Posted on Claudia StoricksTrustindex verifies that the original source of the review is Google.
 Stan is a very knowledgeable lawyer who provides excellent service and outcomes.
 His staff also are kind and professional.
 He fights for each client as if they are family.
 My case had some unusual twists and turns with it and Stan was still able to obtain the best outcome possible and pursued an elusive defendant.
 If you ever are in an accident, Stan Gregory should be your first choice in defense.